-• Write letter of support/engagement on a research grant application [4].
+- Write letter of support/engagement on a research grant [4].
 A useful relationship building measure, and will be best when projects are co-designed.
 They are required for UK funding applications, but if sought at the last minute after limited discussion it often remains unclear why the insurer should priortise this action (i.e. what the benefits of the work might be), potentially leading to mutual frustration.
-In contrast, a timely discussion leading to a letter of support which indicates the scale of potential impact of the research to the industrial partner, and details pathways to it (e.g. specific committees, regulatory compliance requirements, or internal initiatives), would significantly strengthen a research grant application.

-- Offer a place on an advisory panel, committee, or similar [8,9 and potentially 3,4].
-Even with a non-disclosure agreement in place, this could be useful to an academic on many fronts; a role title enhances their CV/annual appraisal, even a small remuneration (e.g. ~£1,000 across a year) looks good as an income source from business.
+In contrast, a timely discussion leading to a letter of support which indicates the scale of potential impact of the research to the industrial partner, and details pathways to it (e.g. specific committees, regulatory compliance requirements, or internal initiatives), would significantly strengthen a research grant application. - Offer a place on an advisory panel, executive committee, or similar [8,9 and potentially 3,4].
+Even with a non-disclosure agreement (NDA) in place, this could be useful to an academic on many fronts; a role title enhances their CV/annual appraisal, even a small remuneration (e.g. ~£1,000 across a year) looks good as an income source from industry.
 Furthermore, as such monies are undesignated they are ideal to buy a little of a research assistant's time (e.g. a PhD student) to do a pilot study; these greatly help when writing funding bids for substantive money, ultimately leading to publications.
-If the academic were also able to say the advice stemmed from a published paper, this would be evidence of impact outside academia, particularly with a supporting statement (e.g. 'advice on earthquake clustering was provided, drawing on X's recent publications, contributing to an evaluation of two catastrophe models of natural hazard risk').
-On both sides, it is another chance to meet, talk, and build a relationship. - Request a few (e.g. 1-3) days consultancy e.g. commenting upon a catastrophe (i.e. natural hazard risk) model's documentation [8,9 and potentially 3,4].
+If the academic were also able to say the advice stemmed from a published paper, this would be evidence of impact outside academia, particularly with a supporting statement (e.g. 'advice on earthquake clustering was provided, drawing on X's recent publications, contributing to an evaluation of two catastrophe models').
+On both sides, it is another chance to meet, talk, and build a relationship. - Request a few (e.g. 1-3) days consultancy e.g. commenting upon a catastrophe model's documentation [8,9 and potentially 3,4].
 The money and impact benefits are as above.
-This is likely a loss leader
+This is likely a loss leader for the academic, but is something useful that is safe, will happen, and is measurable and reportable.
+In some ways this is the mirror of the literature review that they can do for you when written into a project grant (see list below).